 - food allergies

-There’s little scientific evidence to link this to any health condition, including psoriasis.
-Even still, this doesn’t mean the syndrome or the link doesn’t exist.
+There’s little scientific evidence to link leaky gut syndrome to any health condition, including psoriasis.
+However, this doesn’t mean the syndrome or the link doesn’t exist.

 The test requires you to drink premeasured amounts of mannitol, which is a natural sugar alcohol and lactulose, which is a synthetic sugar.
 Intestinal permeability is measured by how much of these compounds are secreted in your urine over a six-hour period.